geoffreyroeder/obsidian-ghost-fade-focus/.notes/task_list.md

 # Task List

 ## Completed
+- [x] Consider adding a debug mode for diagnostics
+- [x] Verify behavior with real-world documents in Obsidian
 - [x] Fix inconsistency in distance calculation for lines above the cursor
 - [x] Update test expectations to match the correct implementation
 - [x] Integrate improved distance calculation into main plugin